-WARNING: ON VEHICLES EQUIPPED WITH AIR-BAGS, REFER TO GROUP 8M - PASSIVE RESTRAINT SYSTEMS BEFORE ATTEMPTING ANY STEERING WHEEL, STEERING COLUMN, OR INSTRUMENT PANEL COMPONENT DIAGNOSIS OR SERVICE.
-FAIL-URE TO TAKE THE PROPER PRECAUTIONS COULD RESULT IN ACCIDENTAL AIRBAG DEPLOYMENT AND POSSIBLE PERSONAL INJURY.
+WARNING: ON VEHICLES EQUIPPED WITH AIRBAGS, REFER TO GROUP 8M - PASSIVE RESTRAINT SYSTEMS BEFORE ATTEMPTING ANY STEERING WHEEL, STEERING COLUMN, OR INSTRUMENT PANEL COMPONENT DIAGNOSIS OR SERVICE.
+FAILURE TO TAKE THE PROPER PRECAUTIONS COULD RESULT IN ACCIDENTAL AIRBAG DEPLOYMENT AND POSSIBLE PERSONAL INJURY.

-(2) Using a wide flat-bladed tool such as a trim stick, gently pry the cowl top trim panel off of the instrument panel top pad (Fig. 21).

-Fig. 21 Cowl Top Trim Remove/Install

-(3) Pull the panel up far enough to unplug the wire harness connector for the solar sensor, or to remove the solar sensor from the cowl top trim, if the vehicle is so equipped.

-(4) Remove the cowl top trim panel from the vehicle.
+- (1) Disconnect and isolate the battery negative cable. - (2) Using a trim stick or another suitable wide flat-bladed tool, gently pry the cowl top trim panel off of the instrument panel top pad (Fig. 22). - (3) Pull the trim panel up far enough to access and unplug the wire harness connector for the solar sensor, or to remove the solar sensor from the cowl top trim, if the vehicle is so equipped. - (4) Remove the cowl top trim panel from the instrument panel. - (5) Reverse the removal procedures to install.